Making Arrangements for the Sale of a Business

 These particular talking points are just some of the areas of focus during negotiations.
 That said, you may need to compromise on your position on some things in order to secure an outcome that is acceptable to all.

-Elements of a Sale of Business Agreement
+Elements of a sale of business agreement

 In Western Australia, an intermediary can draw up a Sale of Business Agreement but there are a number of advantages to retaining the services of an experienced solicitor.